History of Bill Murray in Timeline

 2017: Release of New Worlds album

-In 2017, Bill Murray released a studio album entitled New Worlds, featuring singing and literary recitations with classical musicians.
-The album was released on vinyl, CD, and digital through Verve Records.
+In 2017, Bill Murray released a studio album titled *New Worlds*, featuring singing and literary recitations with classical musicians, through Verve Records.

 In August 2018, photographer Peter Simon alleged that Bill Murray physically harassed him at a Martha's Vineyard restaurant.

 2018: Opening of Murray Bros.
-Caddy Shack in Rosemont
+Caddy Shack in Illinois

 In 2018, Bill Murray and his brothers opened a second Murray Bros.
 Caddy Shack restaurant inside the Crowne Plaza Rosemont Hotel near O'Hare International Airport.

-In 2018, Bill Murray portrayed Steve Bannon on Saturday Night Live, was part of the ensemble cast of Isle of Dogs, and reprised his role in Zombieland: Double Tap.
+In 2018, Bill Murray portrayed Steve Bannon on *Saturday Night Live* and was part of the cast of Wes Anderson's animated film *Isle of Dogs*.

 Loading Video...

-In 2019, Richard Dreyfuss alleged that Bill Murray screamed at him while he was intoxicated and threw an ashtray at him during the making of What About Bob?
+In 2019, Richard Dreyfuss alleged that Bill Murray screamed at him while intoxicated and threw an ashtray at him during the making of What About Bob?, saying "Everyone hates you!
+You are tolerated!".

 October 2, 2020: Limited theatrical release of On the Rocks

-In a 2020 interview, Richard Dreyfuss confirmed that he has forgiven Bill Murray for their disagreements during the making of What About Bob?
+In a 2020 interview, Richard Dreyfuss confirmed that he has forgiven Bill Murray for their disagreements during the making of What About Bob?, although they have not crossed paths since the release of the film.

 January 19, 2021: Death of Jennifer Butler